Serenity 6.4.3 Release Notes (2023-01-07)

 To enable OpenIddict

-in a new StartSharp project, you can simply set the Enabled
+in a new StartSharp project, simply set the Enabled

 flag to true